 Fall 2016: August 29th Ė December 9th 2016

 Class 58 requires a CPAT (Candidate Physical Ability Test) card issued no earlier than August 29, 2014.

-Application documents to the Recruit Firefighter Program will be available on this web-page 30 days prior to the start of the program.
+Application documents to the Recruit Firefighter Program will be available on this web-page 30 days prior to the start of the class.

-Class sizes are limited and preference given to applicants that have been hired or is employed by the sponsoring Fire Department.
+Class sizes are limited and preference given to applicants hired or employed by the sponsoring Fire Department.